therob3000/comicpress-manager/readme.txt

 The ComicPress Manager plugin works in conjunction with an installation of [ComicPress](http://www.mindfaucet.com/comicpress/), the Webcomic theme for WordPress.
 ComicPress Manager is intended to reduce the amount of work required to administer a site running ComicPress.
 It exists because I'm both lazy and busy. :)

-As of version 0.6.1, it allows you to:
+As of version 0.7.0, it allows you to:

 * Upload individual comic files or a Zip archive of comic files directly into your comics folder and generate posts for each comic as it's uploaded with the correct go-live date and time
   * To save a trip to the Edit Post page, you can use the Visual Editor right in ComicPress Manager to add styled text content to your post.
   * Using this method ensures that the post has the correct date and time as it's being created, reducing mistakes in posting.
+  * You can also upload a single file that does not specify a date in the filename, and enter in the post date on the upload page.
 * Generate thumbnails for all uploaded comics for your archive and rss folders
 * Re-generate thumbnails after you've changed thumbnail parameters
 * Get a quick status & sanity check on your installation